hmxmilohax/rb3-pc/README.md

 After selecting the right device, you should see the option to replace the driver. **MAKE SURE YOU ARE REPLACING THE DRIVER ONLY FOR THE PRO GUITAR/KEYBOARD.** Click Replace Driver.
 ![A screenshot of Zadig with "Replace Driver" highlighted.](images/pass/zadigreplace.png "Zadig: Replace Driver")

-A warning will appear. **Again, make sure you have selected your RB3 Pro Guitar or keyboard instrument.** After you have made sure, click “**Yes”
+A warning will appear. **Again, make sure you have selected your RB3 Pro Guitar or keyboard instrument.** After you have made sure, click “**Yes**”
 ![A screenshot of Zadig warning the user that they're about to modify a system driver, with "Yes" highlighted](images/pass/zadigreplace.png "Zadig: Warning - System Driver")

 It will then install the driver.
 As the program says, it may take a few minutes.